rm3l/rhdh-must-gather/docs/NAMESPACE_INSPECT_QUICK_REF.md

 - 🔍 Interactive queries with `kubectl`/`oc` syntax
 - 🚀 Fast offline analysis
 - 📊 Labels, field selectors, JSONPath support
-- ✅ Red Hat Support standard tool
+- ✅ Support standard tool

 ## When to Use